baumhoto/PiPTool/README.md

 Regex is used to check if the url matches.
 If true then the Css-Selector will be used to get the video Element.

-Open the website with the video, *then interact with the video once e.g. by clicking pause/play*.
+Open the website with the video, **then interact with the video e.g. by clicking pause and play again**.
 After that click on the button in the Safari Toolbar which should send the Video into PiP-Mode.

 #currently supported:
 1. Nexflix